 Here’s an example from a retrospective that I did with a team when they finished a short (and very hectic!) project:

 When I asked the question “what puzzles you”, a team member replied that he was surprised that they managed to deliver on time.
 When they started the project, they didn’t believe that they could meet the project deadline.
 Postponing was not an option, so they decided to start the project and work the best they could, despite their doubts if they could deliver on time.

 Triggered by the reply, other team members confirmed that they were also pleasantly surprised.
 Since some of the projects that they are working on now had again unrealistic deadlines (it was a project retrospective and team members had moved to different new projects), they wanted to know what they could do in their current projects to increase the change that they would meet their deadlines.
 I used several questions to find out what they did that made the difference.
 And once that was clear, I helped them to apply those strengths again in their current projects.

 Being aware of both person and team strengths helped them to define actions for their new projects.
 The approach of a strength based retrospective helped not only to reflect on the past project, but also to improve ongoing ones.

 Use your strengths to improve!

 Strength based retrospective help your team to continuously becoming better in the things that you are doing great.
-It will turn your team into an excellent yelling team, that is able to deliver and exceed customer expectations, by focusing on your individual and team strengths.
-The solution focused based retrospective technique described in this blog will be included in the agile retrospectives pocket book, the book that helps you to get value out of agile retrospectives.
-We love to hear from you, to make this a great book?
+It will turn your team into an excellent team, that is able to deliver and exceed customer expectations, by focusing on your personal and team strengths.
+The solution focused based retrospective technique described in this blog is included in the agile retrospectives pocket book, the book that helps you to get value out of agile retrospectives.

 (this blog was published august 15, 2013, updated august 27: added the usage of Appreciative Inquiry and Storytelling, and updated september 2: added text on why using strengths works).